entraeiendom/bacnet-commands-cli/README.md

 ```
 bacnet devices objectName -ip=192.168.2.118 -i=8
 ```
-5. Terminal windo no 1:
+5. Terminal window no 1:
 Repeat the `list` command.
 Expect the list to be updated with the objectName from device with instanceId 8.